 ), which is embedded in the Cytoskeleton and Cell Motility Section of the Randall Centre at King’s College London:

-Funding for entry in October 2019: Only self-funded students are eligible:
+Funding for entry in October 2020 (or sooner depending on sources of funding): Only self-funded students are eligible:

 Candidates must possess, or be expected to achieve a 1st or upper 2nd class degree in a relevant subject of the biosciences.